randy-chen/422/README.md

 # 422
-Repository for work done by CHARCL Industries Incorporated Internationale Limited Close Squad (Randy Chen, Cody Abe, Howard Lin) for CIS422 during Spring 2017 at the University of Oregon.
+Repository for work done by Team CHARCL (Authors: Randy Chen, Cody Abe, Howard Lin) for CIS422 during Spring 2017 at the University of Oregon.

 Please first read our README.pdf